cloudfoundry-attic/vcap/README.md

      sudo apt-get install curl
      bash < <(curl -s -k -B https://github.com/cloudfoundry/vcap/raw/master/setup/install)

+NOTE: if you have issues with 'vmc target api.vcap.me' after using the automated installer, exit out of the shell you did the install in, open a new shell, and perform the following operations:

+    cd ~/cloudfoundry/vcap
+    bin/vcap stop
+    bin/vcap start

 Jump to step 9 in the manual process to optionally setup an ssh tunnel and test your installation.